Masked and standing apart, the world tiptoes out of lockdown

 Factory activity slumped across the world in April and the outlook is bleak as shutdowns have frozen production and hammered demand.
 The global economy is expected to suffer its steepest contraction on record.

 Escalating tensions between the United States and China over the origin of the pandemic drove down stock markets and oil prices as investors feared a new trade war.
-[MKTS/GLOB]

 U.S. Secretary of State Mike Pompeo said on Sunday there was “a significant amount of evidence” that the virus emerged from a laboratory in the Chinese city of Wuhan.
 He did not provide evidence or dispute an earlier U.S. intelligence conclusion that the virus was not man-made.